David Lane (white supremacist): Racial beliefs

+88 Precepts

+While he was in prison, Lane wrote the 88 Precepts as a treatise on his views on race, politics, and philosophy (88 is a common dog-whistle to praise Adolf Hitler, as "Heil Hitler" uses the eighth letter of the English alphabet, H, for the start of both words).
+Lane viewed these as the principles behind the two "Fourteen Words" slogans.
+The 88 Precepts are critical of democracy and oppose government under the claim of taxation as theft.
+They also promoted servant leadership, a Deistic theological view, and rejected racial integration, calling it a "euphemism" for "White genocide."
+Lane's writing also sought to establish a white ethnostate in North America and in Eastern Europe.

+"88 Precepts" is one of several key texts, printed and distributed through 14 Word Press, including the "White Genocide Manifesto" (which contained 14 key points).
+As in his other writings, Lane repeats the claim that white people are threatened by a lack of exclusive territorial hegemony and "forced racial mixing".
+Lane viewed the United States government as part of a Zionist conspiracy.

+Consistent with the restrictive gender roles which were practiced within Aryan Nations, precept 35 of "88 Precepts" regards homosexuality as unnatural and also views sex as an act of reproduction which should be performed for the sole purpose of increasing the size of the white population.
+Lane also considers sex as a motivation for male subjugation of women, who are expected to be subservient.
+Lane advises men to subjugate women via power and control of territory, and he also advises white men to take up arms for this purpose.
+According to its web site, the United Klans of America viewed the 88 Precepts as "a source for which we can ascertain lasting truths".

 Wotansvolk

 Lane was one of the founders of the Wotansvolk movement, a racist, neo-völkisch form of Odinism (or Heathenry) which he formed with his wife Katja in 1995 in order to promote his ideology which pursued a program of concerted outreach to prisoners.
-Wotansvolk combines an "Aryan call to arms" with an esoteric teaching, based in part on Jungian psychology, völkish philosophy, and National Socialism.
+Wotansvolk combines an "Aryan call to arms" with an esoteric teaching, partially based on Jungian psychology, völkish philosophy, and National Socialism.
 Lane distanced himself from universalist Odinists (including "folkish Asatru") who did not embrace "survival of the Aryan race" as a core part of the movement.
 Lane argued with Stephen McNallen, then leader of the Asatru Folk Assembly when Lane was alive.
 By 2017, McNallen came out with support for Lane's 14 Words, quoting them verbatim.

-Aiming at a white revolution, Wotansvolk endorsed "leaderless resistance," a strategy which was popularized by Louis Beam, a Klan veteran and a longtime friend of the Lane family.
+Aiming to foment a white revolution, Wotansvolk endorsed "leaderless resistance," a strategy which was popularized by Louis Beam, a Klan veteran and a longtime friend of the Lane family.
 However, 14 Word Press and Temple of Wotan are defunct organizations and as a result no longer have mailing addresses or websites, although Wotanism is still practiced by independent kindreds.